ContentSquare/chproxy/config/README.md

 # Maximum duration of query execution for user
 max_execution_time: <duration> | optional | default = 0

-# Maximum number of requests per minute for user
+# Maximum number of requests per minute for user.
+# By default there are no per-minute limits
 requests_per_minute: <int> | optional | default = 0

 # Maximum number of requests waiting for execution in the queue.